Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Experimental Results

-\subsubsubsection{\textbf{Dataset.}} Following previous works such as~\cite{liang2020learning,liu2021multimodal}, we train and evaluate the models using Argoverse motion forecasting dataset~\cite{chang2019argoverse}, which has more than 30K driving scenarios collected in Miami and Pittsburgh.
-Each scenario consists of road graph and multiple agents' trajectories sampled at a frequency of 10 Hz.
-The history trajectories are 20 way points in the past 2 seconds and the models will predict 3 second trajectories in the future.
+We train and evaluate different defense methods using three popular benchmarks -- Argoverse 1~\cite{chang2019argoverse}, Argoverse 2 ~\cite{wilson2argoverse}, and ApolloScpae datasets~\cite{huang2018apolloscape}.
+The datasets contain more than 250k real driving scenarios in different cities, such as Miami and Pittsburgh.
+For Argoverse 1 and Argoverse 2, each scenario consists of a road graph and multiple agents' trajectories sampled at a frequency of 10Hz.
+We choose 20 waypoints as the history trajectory and the models will predict 30 waypoints in the future.
+Scenarios in Apolloscape are simpler.
+They have no maps but 6 waypoints for both history and future trajectories.